Taiwan mourns after deadliest train disaster in decades

 The last major train derailment in Taiwan was in 2018 and left 18 people dead on the same eastern line.

-That crash was the island's worst since 1991, when 30 passengers were killed and 112 injured after two trains collided in Miaoli.
+That crash was the island's worst since 1991, when 30 passengers were killed.

 Other major crashes that killed dozens have taken place in 1981, 1978 and 1961.